 A good way to give occupy treats a boost is to stuff ’em with more edible goodness.
 When goat horns come empty, you can double the amount of creative opportunities to get your dog interested.
 Like an occupy toy (but natural), you can stuff them with peanut butter, soak them, or freeze them.
 Fill them with whatever your dog likes best.

 For dogs, scooping out a hidden treat is a form of a reward.
 Giving them the chance to feel like they’ve achieved or resolved a trick engages their senses and keeps them occupied for longer.

 Are goat horns safe for dogs?

 A resounding YES!
 Dogs are born to chew, with their jaw and teeth built for gnawing on tough animal parts.
-Goat horns are extra special—the enzymes in dogs’ saliva soften the edges and they break away for a satisfying crunch.
-When chewed appropriately, goat horns are not a choking hazard.
+Goat horns are extra special — the enzymes in dogs’ saliva soften the edges and they break away for a satisfying crunch.

 - With any occupy treat, supervision is crucial.